ASE A3 Manual Drive Train and Axles

 6.

 Answer A is correct.
-Faulty outer CV axle joints make a clicking sound while making turns; this is especially true during sharp turns.
+Faulty outer CV axle joints click while making turns, especially during sharp turns.

 Answer B is wrong.
-Once water and dirt intrusion has occurred the axle joint or the entire unit, not the just the rubber boot, must be replaced.
+Once the water and dirt intrusion has occurred, the axle joint or the entire unit, not just the rubber boot, must be replaced.

 Answer C is wrong.
 They are protected by a rubber or plastic boot because they are particularly vulnerable to water and dirt intrusion.